Recently I taught a class on How to Build a Stronghold of Faith in your life. What is a stronghold of faith and how do you build one?

-One of the ways we break the back of unbelief is to go through the steps to freedom.
+One of the ways we break the back of unbelief is to go through the.
 The steps are not a magic pill but they break the strongholds that keep us bound to sin.
 (If you want more information on that please email me at firstname.lastname@example.org and I will point you in the right direction.)

 A word picture God gave me for the steps to freedom is this: